Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthOverview.md

 - The array size is allocated to exactly match the number of elements in the list, which in this case is 4.
 - To maintain the boundary invariant, the allocated size increases by 1 until the last value is `nil`.

+> Note that, if the optimization level is above 0, all indices wrapped in brackets are positive integers ordered in incremental order, and no values are declared as a list,
+> the table size will be exactly equal to the number of values, similar to what happens if we declare the table as a list.
+>
+> More details can be found in the [in-depth guide](LuauTableLengthInDepth.md#internally-allocated-size-in-luau)

 ```lua
 local tbl = {[5] = 5, [6] = 6, 1, 2, 3, 4}
 ```